seanzhangkx8/ConvoKit/doc/source/oyez.rst

 * id
 * text.
 Oyez seems to separate different sentences into different paragraphs to facilitate its audio-to-text  matching; we've retained this segmentation in the data (a formal check of this is forthcoming).
+HERE YOU THE SEGMENTATION IS DONE BY NEWLINES?
+IF SO, PLEASE CLARIFY
 * speaker.
 Note that some utterances have "<INAUDIBLE>" speakers, corresponding to turns listed in the Oyez transcripts without any speaker information, where an interjection was audible but the identity of the speaker couldn't be discerned.
 * conversation_id
 * case_id: the ID of the case in which the oral argument took place.